dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 - An `==` and `!=` operator **must** be present to check equality with `NullPtr` i.e. check whether the pointer is null.
 - For generic pointer types to a string pointee type, a `string` (or an array of strings of the inner dimension's jaggedness i.e. `Ref3D<byte>` becomes `string[][]`) **must** be implicitly convertible to the pointer type.
 The implicit cast **may** throw an exception if the pointee type is not a string pointee type.
 This is because we can't constrain the type used on implicit operators on generic types.
 - For single dimension generic pointer types, `Span<T>` and `ReadOnlySpan<T>`  **must** be implicitly convertible to the pointer type.
+    - For `ReadOnlySpan<char>`, it is conceivable that the span we're casting represents a string slice.
+Therefore, the operator **must** implicitly copy the span to a new array that is suffixed with a trailing zero char to ensure it is still usable as such, and `ref` that array instead.

 Unless deemed inappropriate, inapplicable, and/or infeasible by the Silk.NET team (the team reserved the right to do so without Working Group approval), the `Ptr` types **should** have the following characteristics:
 - An instance **must** be constructable from a `T*` where `T` is either the generic type (or `void*` for non-generic variants), a "pointer-like" type of the lower dimension of type being constructed.